knowrob/knowrob/src/db/mongo/README.md

 mng_cursor_destroy(Cursor).
 ```

-`Note` Make sure to destroy a cursor once you are done with it.
-Usually you would want to wrap the cursor operation into a call of *setup_call_cleanup/3*.
+`Note` Make sure to destroy a getAnswerCursor once you are done with it.
+Usually you would want to wrap the getAnswerCursor operation into a call of *setup_call_cleanup/3*.

 More complex filters may use, e.g., disjunction as in: